veracity/veracity-documentation/sections/datafabric/iot/health-message.md

 - Yellow: Need attention
 - Red: Not healthy

 The topology of the equipment is described as SystemData.
 ISO 19848 standard is used to identify the equipment.
-In this example DNV-Vis structure is used to name the equiment with VIS code.
+In this example DNV-Vis structure is used to name the equipment with VIS code.
-Optianlly, a custom classification can be provided.
+A custom classification can be provided in addition.